microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy AHDS workspace and FHIR service/Readme.md

 2. Select or fill in the parameter values (see image below).

-    > __Important:__ In order to successfully deploy resources with this ARM template, the user must have [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) rights for the [Resource Group](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal) where the components are deployed.
+    > __Important:__ In order to successfully deploy components with this ARM template, the user must have [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) rights for the [Resource Group](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal) where the components are deployed.
 Before running the ARM template, it is recommended to create a new resource group first and check that you have Owner permissions.
 Once you confirm that you have Owner rights, then select that resource group in the dropdown menu when you fill out the deployment form (see below).

     + Enter a custom **Deployment Prefix**.
-This prefix will be prepended to the names of all created resources ("trn05" is shown as an example prefix).
+This prefix will be prepended to the names of all deployed components ("trn05" is shown as an example prefix).

     + Make sure to select the "true" values as shown.